 - collections of gold, silver or other precious metals

-Home insurance policies generally have a limit on ‘single valuable articles’ (that is, the maximum amount that can be paid out for one item).
-However, it’s important to make sure you are fully covered for any high-value possessions you may own.
-To this end, when you apply for a home insurance quote, you can specify items with values greater than the limit for a 'single valuable article' and increase the amount of cover provided by your policy.
+Home insurance policies usually have a limit on ‘single valuable items’ (that is, the maximum amount that can be paid out for one item).
+But it’s important to make sure you are fully covered for any high-value possessions you’ve got.
+So when you apply for a home insurance quote, you can specify items with values greater than the limit for a 'single valuable article' and increase the amount of cover.

 How can I find out the value of an item?

-While common household items such as TVs and laptops can be easy to value, other items such as unidentified pieces of art or family heirlooms you don’t know the origin of can be trickier.
-In order to make sure the latter items are adequately covered by your home insurance, it might be worth consulting a specialist.
-Indeed, some insurance providers will request you do this so make sure to use a qualified professional.
+While common items such as TVs and laptops can be easy to value, other items such as unidentified pieces of art or family heirlooms you don’t know the origin of can be trickier.
+To to make sure these items are adequately covered by your home insurance, it might be worth consulting a specialist.
+Indeed, some insurance providers will ask you to do this so make sure you use a qualified professional.
 The National Association of Valuers and Auctioneers (NAVA) could help you find an expert in your area.

-Bear in mind, some items, such as works of arts or expensive collections, could increase in value over time so consider getting any relevant items valued every couple of years or so.
-Also, remember to check your sum insured each year and add any new items purchased to your schedule.
+Bear in mind, some items, such as works of arts or expensive collections, could increase in value over time so consider getting them valued every couple of years or so.
+Also, remember to check your sum insured each year and tell your insurer about any new items you’ve bought.

 Keeping your valuables safe

-While your home insurance policy could help recover the financial cost of any lost or stolen valuables, it won’t cover the sentimental value of some items you might own.
-Therefore, it’s worth considering the following steps which could help recover any possessions which have been lost.
+While your home insurance policy could help recover the financial cost of any lost or stolen valuables, it can be upsetting to lose something that holds sentimental value.
+Therefore, it’s worth taking steps to help recover any possessions which have been lost.

 - Make sure you have up to date pictures of any valuable items you own